Country Profile Bangladesh

 Bilateral Relations

 Tourist arrivals, which had been rising before the pandemic, fell during 2020-21 due to international border restrictions.
-As border restrictions eased, Bangladesh tourism arrivals recovered in 2022.
-Another year of open international borders and pent-up demand for travel should support further recovery in tourism, and broader services exports, in 2023.
+As border restrictions eased, Bangladesh tourism arrivals have recovered strongly, approaching pre-pandemic levels in 2023.
+A competitive Australian dollar and another year of recovery in international travel should support further demand for Australian tourism, and broader services exports, in 2024.